Saint Paul and Minneapolis Announce New, Lower Speed Limits

 In October 2019, the Saint Paul City Council passed an ordinance to allow the City Engineer to set speed limits on city-owned streets.
 The City of Minneapolis and Saint Paul Public Works departments collaborated to analyze appropriate speed limits on city-owned streets.
 The speed limit changes follow individual studies done by the Cities of Saint Paul and Minneapolis Public Works departments to determine appropriate local speed limits as required by state statute.

 The lower speed limits are in line with national trends toward lower urban speed limits to support safety.

-City of Saint Paul Department of Public Works has completed a technical evaluation to determine speed limits on city streets following new legislation enabling City governments to set the speed limits on roadways under their jurisdiction.
-The City's technical evaluation process achieves the following goals:
+Saint Paul Public Works completed a technical evaluation to determine speed limits on city streets following new legislation enabling City governments to set the speed limits on roadways under their jurisdiction.
+The City's technical evaluation process achieved the following goals:

 - To support the City’s traffic safety goal of zero traffic deaths and severe injuries

 - To improve safety and comfort for people of all abilities walking, bicycling, and taking transit

 - To support the movement of people and goods